Parent page: Workspace Projects

 - Clicking on a designator will cross-probe to that component on the other data views.

-- You can sort by Name, Price, or Quantity – click a header once to sort in ascending order.
+- You can sort the listing by any column – click a header once to sort in ascending order.
 Click again to sort in descending order.

-- Use the Search field above the listing to quickly find a component of interest.
-Search applies across Name, Price, Description and Designator fields.
+- Use the Search field above the listing to quickly find and highlight text/data in all BOM lines.

 Common Interface Elements